Sahrawis: Languages

 Sahrawis' native language is the Hassānīya, a variety of Arabic originally spoken by the Beni Hassan Arabian tribes of the Western Sahara.
 It has almost completely replaced the Berber languages originally spoken in this region.
 Though clearly a western dialect, Hassānīya is relatively distant from other North African variants of Arabic.
 Its geographical location exposed it to influence from Zenaga and Wolof.
 There are several dialects of Hassaniya; the primary differences among them are phonetics.
 Today Hassaniya is spoken in south-western Algeria, northern Mali, Mauritania, southern-Morocco and Western Sahara.
 (Mauritania has the biggest concentration of speakers) Some Sahrawis speak Tashelhit and/or Moroccan Arabic as a second language due to interaction with neighboring populations.

-Modern Standard Arabic and the Amazigh language (a standardized version of Moroccan Berber languages) are the official languages of the Moroccan-occupied part of Western Sahara.
-While Standard Arabic is the only official language in Mauritania, Algeria and the Sahrawi Arab Democratic Republic.
+Modern Standard Arabic and Amazigh are the official languages of the Moroccan-occupied part of Western Sahara and Algeria.
+Mauritania has Modern Standard Arabic as its sole official language, while the Sahrawi Arab Democratic Republic recognizes both Arabic and Spanish as official languages.

 The current Moroccan constitution (adopted in July 2011) mentions, in its 5th article, the Hassaniya language and recommends its preservation as a cultural heritage of Morocco.

 Due to the past colonization of Western Sahara and Cape Juby by Spain, Spanish is spoken as a lingua franca by most of the Sahrawis, especially among the Sahrawi diaspora, with the Sahrawi Press Service, official news service of the Sahrawi Arab Democratic Republic, being available in Spanish since 2001 and the Sahara Film Festival, Western Sahara's only film festival, showing mainly Spanish-language films.

-The refugees
+Refugees

-After the Madrid Accords which transferred administration of the Spanish Sahara to Mauritania and Morocco, and Morocco claimed souvereignty over the territories, dismissing a judgement of the International Court of Justice reaffirming the right of the Sahrawi people to self-determination, from late 1975 an exodus of refugees fled the violence that ensued.
+After the Madrid Accords which transferred administration of the Spanish Sahara to Mauritania and Morocco, and Morocco claimed sovereignty over the territories, dismissing a judgement of the International Court of Justice reaffirming the right of the Sahrawi people to self-determination, from late 1975 an exodus of refugees fled the violence that ensued.
 Substantial numbers ended up in the Polisario Front movement's base areas in the Algerian Sahara, where refugee camps were set up in the Tindouf Province, and a smaller number in camps in Mauritania.
 The camps in Tindouf were named after towns in the Western Sahara (Awserd, Laayoune, Smara and Dakhla).